 - Configurable essay questions, including spell check, rich text formatting, word count/limit, and notes for graders

 - Selective shuffling of answer options per question, as well as flexible random question selection from item banks

 - Classic Quizzes currently provides options that are not yet available in New Quizzes, but is more limited in terms of regrading.
-This quiz engine is supported through Summer 2024 and is appropriate if you:
+This quiz engine is appropriate if you:

 - Rely on a downloadable Excel file of student responses

 - Prefer to bulk-download all student submissions to file-upload questions

 - Need to allow students to record audio or video in their responses

 - Link to files as part of the instructions